unstoppabledomains/dev-docs/identity/quickstart/other-integration-paths/node-js.md

 ---
-title: Node.js Server Guide for Login with Unstoppable | UD Developer Portal
+title: Node.js Server Guide for Unstoppable Login | UD Developer Portal
 description: This integration guide is intended for a custom @uauth/node integration for server-side applications and does not come with a default front-end UI.
 redirectFrom:
   - /login-with-unstoppable/login-integration-guides/node-js-server-guide/
 showNextButton: false
 ---

-# Node.js Server Guide: Login with Unstoppable
+# Node.js Server Guide: Unstoppable Login

 This integration guide is for the `@uauth/node` library used in server-side applications.
 It does not come with a default front-end UI and requires custom front-end UI development.
 For more information about this library, please see the associated [github repo](https://github.com/unstoppabledomains/uauth/tree/main/packages/node).